mrazomej/phd/docs/src/chapter_05/section_07_gillespie.md

 over time for a two-state unregulated promoter.
 Cells spend a fraction of the cell cycle with a single copy of the promoter (light brown) and the rest of the cell cycle with two copies (light yellow).
-When trajectories reach a new cell cycle, the molecule counts undergo a binomial partitioning to simulate the cell division.
+When trajectories reach a new cell cycle, the molecule counts undergo binomial partitioning to simulate the cell division.
 The Python code [(`ch5_fig22.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS22.py) used to generate this figure can be found on the original paper [GitHub